Finding your way around Photoshop

 There's no one way to do this.
-Each of us learn differently, each of us come into this hobby with differing levels of computer understanding and competence.
+Each of us learn differently, and each of us come into this hobby with differing levels of computer understanding and competence.

 The biggest thing that will help you learn to digi-scrap is simply knowing the ins-and-outs of your program.
 In this case, we're talking about Photoshop.
 Get to know the toolbar -- what the tools are called, what they do, what settings they have.
 I'm a bigger fan of knowing first what the buttons are and what they do, and learning what shortcut I can use to get them active later.